 For success in today’s global economy, students need a well-rounded education that builds effective communication, mathematical, scientific, and reasoning skills.
 At the Academies of Math and Science (AMS), our curriculum helps students develop critical skills that set them on the path to lifelong success.
 We employ challenging, research-based, and field tested curricula that consistently meets Arizona state standards and exceeds parent expectations.

 We believe that smart students are well-rounded.
-Not only do we consistently perform well above average in state exams, but we also offer students a balanced education that includes technology, computer science, engineering, foreign languages (Russian and Mandarin), music (piano, guitar, choir, and theory), art, and character development.
+Not only do we consistently perform well above average in state exams, but we also offer students a balanced education that includes technology, computer science, engineering, foreign languages, music, art, and character development.

 The AMS science program is thorough and challenging at all grade levels.
 AMS students immerse themselves in earth science, physical science, and life science studies with an emphasis on how to use the scientific method to understand, explain, replicate, question, and design their own inquiries in different scientific fields both inside and outside of the classroom.
 Our robotics club, science Olympiad team, and long-standing participation in the Southern Arizona Research, Science and Engineering Foundation (SARSEF) provide students the opportunity to experience relevant real-world applications of scientific knowledge built in the classroom.